IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/README.md

 To run an analysis type
 ```
-cabal run analyse-script-events <dir> <analysis.
+cabal run analyse-script-events <dir> <analysis>.
 ```

 The `dir` argument specifies the path to a directory containing uncompressed `.event` files (possibly the full set, or perhaps just a subset).
-It may take several hours for the analysis to complete, depending on the complexity of the analysis and the number of files to be analysed.
+It may take several hours for the analysis to complete depending on the complexity of the analysis and the number of files to be analysed.

 There are currently four analyses available: